hyperglyph/hyperglyph/hate-rpc.rst

         - some pages have relations to other pages, in a series.
         - inlining? - treat them as methods (like forms) but no underlying call ?

+add links to hypermedia design and actions vs entities.